“I am now convinced that fairies do, in fact, exist”

 If you are a foodie like us, and especially if you have just spent four weeks in Italy like we did, do not expect good food in this area.
 Plitvice Lakes and surrounding small towns are quite literally in the middle of nowhere, so restaurants are few and far between.
 You’ll find pizza and truck-stop-like food.
 The food inside the national park is also of poor quality and very expensive, so I recommend packing your own snacks and sandwiches (just remember to pack your trash out with you!)
 There is a supermarket in Korenica where you can purchase salami, bread, cheese, etc.

 There are toilets (some squatty potties and some normal toilets) in all of the main entrance areas, as well as food, coffee, beverages and packaged ice cream.
-Once you leave the main entrance areas to hike and walk along the boardwalk, there are no toilets, so make sure you go before you set out!
+Once you leave the main entrance areas to hike and walk along the boardwalk, there are no toilets, so make sure you go before you set out to walk!

 Entrance Cost and Ticket Options